Red Bank to I-275/SR 32 Status

 - Repair of a landslide on SR 32, east of the intersection

-A Virtual Open House is being held from February 7, 2012 – March 15, 2021 to share additional information about the project and what to expect during construction with the community.
+A Virtual Open House was held from February 7, 2012 – March 15, 2021 to share additional information about the project and what to expect during construction with the community.
 A Feasibility Study was completed in September, 2020, and can be viewed on the Red Bank to I-275/SR 32 Project Documents page.
 Construction plans are currently being finalized and construction of the project is expected to begin in early 2023 and be completed by fall 2023.
-Click here to participate.

 SR 32 Improvements in the Village of Newtown